Skip to main content

 About the Conference

-This two-day conference provides a friendly environment for postgraduate and early-career researchers (ECRs) to present their work, receive feedback and dialogue with each other.
+This two-day conference provides a friendly environment for postgraduate and early-career researchers (ECRs) to present their work, receive constructive feedback from established academics and peers, and network with each other.
 It offers an ideal introduction to the UACES community.

-The conference features a keynote lecture and plenary roundtable alongside a programme of research presentations from around 50 PhD students and Early Career Researchers (ECRs) in the field of European Studies, which includes disciplines such as (but not limited to) Political Science, Law, International Relations, History, Economics, Sociology, Geography and Anthropology.
+The conference features a keynote lecture, practical workshop and plenary roundtable, alongside a programme of research presentations from around 50 PhD students and Early Career Researchers (ECRs) in the field of European Studies, which includes disciplines such as (but not limited to) Political Science, Law, International Relations, History, Economics, Sociology, Geography and Anthropology.

 Who can attend?